bangadang/stackIT/FS25/Dataengineering.md

 - **soft state**: the system is flux and non deterministic, so changes occur all the time, even without new input.
 This happens because different parts of the system converge to a consistent state asynchronously.
 - **eventual consistency**: at some point in the future the system will be in a consistent state
 ### write (update) consistency
+- problem: write-write conflict, two user want to update the same record
+- pessimistic solution: prevent any such conflicts from occuring at all
+- optimistic solution: detec
 ### read consistency
 ## Different NoSQL Systems
 ### key value data model (Redis)